|Date:||June 1, 2016|

 With her/his in-depth knowledge of policies, the incumbent is responsible for responding to inquiries and requests for information from individuals in the Registrar’s wide and varied client base.
 The incumbent must be able to interpret decisions, communicate accurately the outcome to the student and must be able to communicate this information with a high degree of sensitivity.

 The Records Coordinator is responsible for directing Records Assistants and working closely with the Assistant Registrar and Faculty Advisors with respect to deadlines and new procedures as they come on stream.
-In this capacity, s/he will incorporate creative and effective tools for ensuring that this information is efficiently and clearly communicated to students and appropriate university departments.
+In this capacity, the Records Coordinator will incorporate creative and effective tools for ensuring that this information is efficiently and clearly communicated to students and appropriate university departments.

 The Records Coordinator is the primary person for creating appropriate effective communication to be sent on regular basis by bulk email.
 This requires sensitivity and clearly thought out messages to reach a large number of individuals at once.
-She/He is also responsible for accurate query production of data to ensure message is communicated to the appropriate audience.
+The Records Coordinator is also responsible for accurate query production of data to ensure message is communicated to the appropriate audience.

 The incumbent will be responsible for responding to questions from students, staff and faculty related to academic standings and program changes.

-A manual will be used as a reference and training guide for processing student records.
-S/he is responsible for creating and maintaining a reference guide for standard petition regulations, management of program/plan modifications, handling specialized coding requirements and timelines for processes.
-These guidelines are essential to support coding managed by the Records Assistants and in order to ensure that academic progression and academic advisement evaluations are properly handled.
-This responsibility has a significant impact on a student’s official University of Waterloo permanent record.
+A manual will be used as a reference and training guide for maintaining student records.
+The Records Coordinator is responsible for creating and maintaining a reference guide for standard petition regulations, management of program/plan modifications, handling specialized coding requirements and timelines for processes.

 The incumbent will show initiative in preparing investigative and quantitative data for the Assistant Registrar and Faculty.
 This information will be used in assessing student retention and trends in academic requirements.